Code-Inside/Blog/_posts/2016-06-12-fake-build-aspnet-projects-with-webconfig-transform.md

 This build will produce two artifacts - the build-folder just contains the normal build output, but __without__ a web.config transformation.

-The other folder contains a ready to deploy web application, __with the web.config applied__.
+The other folder contains a ready to deploy web application, __with the web.release.config applied__.

 You can find the complete [sample & build script on GitHub](https://github.com/Code-Inside/Samples/tree/master/2016/LetsUseFake-AspNet).